Skip to content

 Contract dependency diagram

-This section shows a Mermaid diagram of contract dependencies, i.e. any calls to initOf in order to compute the initial state of other contracts.
+This section shows a Mermaid diagram of contract dependencies, i.e., any calls to initOf to compute the initial state of other contracts and codeOf to compute the code of other contracts.

 If the contract has no dependencies, only its name is displayed: